The 18 Best Bars in Mexico City

 One third brunch spot, one third coffeeshop and one third mezcal bar, you could spend all day long at Cicatriz Cafe.
 Located in Juarez in a plaza with a tiny park out front, Cicatriz is very much a part of a neighborhood that is very Mexican.
 At Cicatriz, the menus are in English, the owners are from the US (and really know their stuff when it comes to mezcals) and you can get an affogato or cold brew by daytime and a beer or cocktail by nighttime.

 You can come here with a laptop, a friend to catch up with, or a date, and the atmosphere at Cicatriz will cater to all these types of occasions.
-The drinks are pretty and the place is perfectly Instagrammable with all the natural light that comes in the front.
+The drinks are pretty and the place is perfectly Instagrammable for photos of drinks with all the natural light that comes in the front.

 Terraza Catedral Rooftop